Eric Talley, officer killed in Boulder shooting, loved his job and his seven children: ‘That was his life’

 Talley worked for a time in the Martin Acres neighborhood, where he met with neighbors and helped set up a “community-based” police initiative, the neighborhood newsletter reported in 2015.

-When he was not patrolling the streets, Herko said, Talley was the type of father who bought a 15-passenger van so his large family would be more comfortable on the road.
+When Talley was not patrolling the streets, Herko said, he was the type of father who bought a 15-passenger van so his large family would be more comfortable on the road.

 “That was his life,” Herko said.
 “He absolutely loved his job and wanted to serve the community.”